NyururuKelvin/akanNaming/README.md

 ## Live Demo
 https://nyururukelvin.github.io/akanNaming/
 ## Set up Instructions
-* Access through Live link
+* Access through cloning the repository
-* Gender: Male
+* Navigate to akanNaming
+* Running the html file
 ## Known Bugs
 So far there are no bugs.
 ## Technologies Used